netdata/netdata/backends/prometheus/README.md

 ### Names and IDs

-netdata supports names and IDs for charts and dimensions.
+Netdata supports names and IDs for charts and dimensions.
 Usually IDs are unique identifiers as read by the system and names are human friendly labels (also unique).

 Most charts and metrics have the same ID and name, but in several cases they are different: disks with device-mapper, interrupts, QoS classes, statsd synthetic charts, etc.